House at New Forge

 House at New Forge is a historic home located at New Forge in Columbia County, New York.
 It was built about 1850 and is a vernacular Greek Revival style residence.
-It features a two-story, projecting polygonal bay with a hipped roof and a large, deep verandah.
+It features a two-story, projecting polygonal bay with a hipped roof and a large, deep veranda.
 Also on the property is a privy.
 The property includes the full extent of the 18th century industrial, commercial, and residential activities at Maryburgh Forges and the 19th century hamlet of New Forge.
-Within the property is the site of the 18th century iron forges, the site and foundation of the mid- late-19th century Livingston family manor house, the sites of several former commercial and / or residential buildings, and the site of mid-19th century grist mill, saw mill, and plaster mill.
+Within the property is the site of the 18th century iron forges, the site and foundation of the mid-to-late-19th century Livingston family manor house, the sites of several former commercial and / or residential buildings, and the site of mid-19th century grist mill, saw mill, and plaster mill.

 It was added to the National Register of Historic Places in 1987.